poornimajd/synchronization/README.md

 # synchronization
 lidar camera synchronization

-Note-Currently implemented and tested using a recorded rosbag file,with lidar and camera both running at 10Hz for 10 minutes.
+Note-Currently implemented and tested using a recorded rosbag file,with lidar and camera both running at 10Hz for 10 minutes and also tested with live feed from the sensors.

 Method in brief-